Knowledge Base

 }Response Content

-The response is in JSON format and includes an array of results.
+The response is in JSON format and contains an array of results.
 Each result contains the following fields:

 score:Number, the relevance score, ranging from 0 to 1.
-Higher values indicate better matches.chunk:String, the matched knowledge base content text.metadata:Object, the content metadata.
+A higher value indicates a better match.chunk:String, the matched knowledge base content.metadata:Object, the content metadata.

-hash:String, the unique hash of the content.name:String, the document name.path:String, the document path.position:Number, the position of the content in the original document.score:Number, the relevance score.
-Higher values indicate better matches.type:String, the content type, such ascodeorissue.url:String, the content URL.
+hash:String, the unique hash value of the content.name:String, the document name.path:String, the document path.position:Number, the position of the content in the original document.score:Number, the relevance score.
+A higher value indicates a better match.

 [